KDKHD/Raspberry-PI-Spotify-WS812b-Visualiser/README.md

 * Authorization Code flow
 * Client Credentials flow
 * Implicit Grant flow

-## Installation

-These examples run on Node.js.
-On [its website](http://www.nodejs.org/download/) you can find instructions on how to install it.
-You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm.

-Once installed, clone the repository and install its dependencies running:

-    $ npm install

 ### Using your own credentials
 You will need to register your app and get your own credentials from the Spotify for Developers Dashboard.